LEGO_HQEC: Automating the Analysis, Construction, and Decoding of Holographic Quantum Codes: Conclusion

 There are many ideas for future modification of \texttt{LEGO\_HQEC}.
-Firstly, an extension for considering any hyperbolic tiling parameterized by $\{p,q\}$ would be enormously helpful, as it has been shown that certain classes of holographic codes have vastly different threshold behavior as the tiling is altered \cite{steinberg2024far}.
-Furthermore, recent work \cite{heterogeneous_holo_qrm,junyu_thesis} shows that incorporating multiple seed codes can allow for potentially \emph{universal fault-tolerant logical operations} \cite{heterogeneous_holo_qrm}; tools to support such \emph{fault-tolerance studies} could be very useful.
-One can also consider implementing functionality for greater control over the encoded logical qubits in the bulk, as recent work shows that recovery rates of finite-rate holographic codes greatly depend not only on the number $k$ of encoded logical qubits, but critically on the \emph{positions} of said logical qubits in the bulk \cite{alex_logical_recovery}.
-Even more broadly, it is known that the qLEGO formalism applies to \emph{non-Abelian} stabilizer codes, such as the \emph{XP stabilizer} variety \cite{xp_stab_quantum_cao,webster2022xp}, or even \emph{non-stabilizer} codes, such as those presented in \cite{exotic_gatesets,lidar2013quantum,non_additive1,non_additive2,non_additive3}; one may consider incorporating functionality to accommodate such holographic code constructions in the near future.
-Moreover, the class of codes known as \emph{Evenbly codes}, a derivate of the \emph{hyperinvariant tensor networks} first introduced in \cite{hyper_evenbly,steinberg2022conformal}, have been extensively studied using \texttt{LEGO\_HQEC} \cite{steinberg2024far,steinberg_2023}; however, one major impediment was the inclusion of \emph{Hadamard gates} on the contracted edges of the tensor network, thereby hindering decoding of Pauli channels with the tensor-network decoder.
+Firstly, an extension for considering any hyperbolic tiling parameterized by $\{p,q\}$ would be enormously helpful, as it has been shown that certain classes of holographic codes have vastly different threshold behavior as the tiling is altered~\cite{steinberg2024far}.
+Furthermore, recent work~\cite{heterogeneous_holo_qrm,junyu_thesis} shows that incorporating multiple seed codes can allow for potentially \emph{universal fault-tolerant logical operations}~\cite{heterogeneous_holo_qrm}; tools to support such fault tolerance studies could be very useful.
+One can also consider implementing functionality for greater control over the encoded logical qubits in the bulk, as recent work shows that recovery rates of finite-rate holographic codes greatly depend not only on the number $k$ of encoded logical qubits, but critically on the \emph{positions} of said logical qubits in the bulk~\cite{alex_logical_recovery}.
+Even more broadly, it is known that the qLEGO formalism applies to \emph{non-Abelian} stabilizer codes, such as the \emph{XP stabilizer} variety~\cite{xp_stab_quantum_cao,webster2022xp}, or even \emph{non-stabilizer} codes, such as those presented in~\cite{exotic_gatesets,lidar2013quantum,non_additive1,non_additive2,non_additive3}; one may consider incorporating functionality to accommodate such holographic code constructions in the near future.
+Moreover, the class of codes known as \emph{Evenbly codes}, a derivate of the \emph{hyperinvariant tensor networks} first introduced in~\cite{hyper_evenbly,steinberg2022conformal}, have been extensively studied using \texttt{LEGO\_HQEC}~\cite{steinberg2024far,steinberg_2023}; however, one major impediment was the inclusion of \emph{Hadamard gates} on the contracted edges of the tensor network, thereby hindering decoding of Pauli channels with the tensor-network decoder.
 Allowing for such constraints, among others, remains within the future goals of this work.
-Finally, there are many additions purely from the software and usability standpoint, such as: adding functionality for \emph{tree-style concatenated codes} \cite{knill2005quantum,gottesman1997stabilizer,lidar2013quantum}; visualization tools; or GPU acceleration tools; among other prospects.
+Finally, there are many potential additions purely from a software and usability standpoint, such as: adding functionality for \emph{generalized concatenated codes}~\cite{knill2005quantum,gottesman1997stabilizer,lidar2013quantum}; visualization tools, such as those that have recently appeared in the software package \texttt{PlanqTN}~\cite{pato_planqTN}; or GPU acceleration tools; among other prospects.